 The Wanstead Flats Fire

-Those of us living anywhere in the vicinity of Wanstead Flats, and even much further afield, will probably be aware that there was a major grass-fire on the Flats beginning in the afternoon of Sunday 15th July, 2018.
+Those of us living anywhere in the vicinity of Wanstead Flats, and even much further afield, will probably be aware that there was a major grass-fire on the Flats beginning at about 4pm on Sunday 15th July, 2018.
 This was severe enough to be mentioned on various news programmes, radio and television, in the London area and elsewhere.
 It was stated that 225 personnel and 40 vehicles were in attendance to deal with it.
+This was the largest grass fire ever recorded in the London area and - with 40 vehicles in attendance - one of only three fires in London in 2018 to have as much resources used in dealing with it.

 I had said just the day before to friends that I was surprised there hadn't been fires earlier.
 After all, it's an annual event.
 I have often thought at this time of year – and particularly at weekends – that there ought to be patrols out on the Flats (and in Wanstead Park) warning people against their barbecues, and keeping an eye out for problems in general.
 That could include litter warnings, too – because even on the news there was the usual explanation that discarded bottles could have caused it.
 They never mention that matches could have caused it. (cynic that I am).
 Of course, the City of London (i.e. the Conservators of Epping Forest) resources are just not available, but just look at the cost because they are not.
 All those fried grasshoppers and cooked snails!
 And the monetary cost of all that fire-fighting equipment and manpower, the police helicopter flying round and round (and all the pollution from that).
 There is a health cost, too.
 I slept (not much) with all my windows closed because of the smoke, and people with lung and breathing problems may well have suffered.